Make Your Resume Stand OutPublié le 17 February 2020

 Talk About Accomplishments, Not Just Responsibilities

-A typical resume will break down a candidate’s job history by the various responsibilities they entailed.
+A typical resume will break down a candidate’s job history by going through each position and describe the various responsibilities they entailed.
 A role as Sales Coordinator may feature notes such as:

 - Responsible for discovering new leads